 Multisensory learning is typically divided into four categories:

-• Kinesthetic (with movement – either moving or seeing movement)
+- Kinesthetic (with movement – either moving or seeing action)

 Children are usually most robust in one or two learning styles.
 While they can determine through other methods, it’s often more difficult and less effective.

-The goal when using multisensory learning is to help children engage in learning with methods in all four categories.
+When using multisensory learning, the goal is to help children engage in learning with methods in all four categories.
 This allows children to learn using their strengths.

-By presenting information in a variety of ways, you’ll reach each child on their level in the way they learn best.
+By presenting information in various ways, you’ll reach each child on their level in the way they learn best.
 Over time, you’ll discover which learning style best fits your child.
 Then learning becomes a positive experience rather than dull or frustrating.

 How to Incorporate Multisensory Learning

-Whether in the classroom or at home, you can use multisensory learning techniques in a variety of ways.
+Whether in the classroom or at home, you can use multisensory learning techniques in various ways.